 Again, Active Learning is an approach, and not a specific piece of equipment.
 There are many things you can make to use at home, such as the ideas listed in Things You Can Make.
 One idea that many families enjoy making is an activity vest, apron, scarf or belt.
 For children with very limited movement, an Activity Vest is a simple idea that can be made by family members, friends, Girl Scout troops, or school groups.

 As the photograph on the left shows, you simply sew strips of Velcro onto an old vest, and attach everyday items with interesting properties, such as metal measuring spoons, a wooden brush or toothbrushes.
 This allows a child to explore items in their immediate environment.
 For a child who may have limited range of movement and have her fists resting on her chest, a vest like this would be a wonderful way to invite active exploration!

 Organizing Items in the Environment to Encourage Exploration

 Try filling bins with items for the child to explore — all different types of brushes or balls, all different things that are wooden or squishy.
 Think about a child’s preferences, as well as their skill level (for example, are they able to grasp and release objects?).
-Use our Active Learning Materials and Activities Planning Sheet to think about what types of materials your child enjoys, and what sensory channels he or she uses best.
+Use our Active Learning Materials and Activities Planning Sheet (PDF Version) to think about what types of materials your child enjoys, and what sensory channels he or she uses best.

 This tray of different types of balls (shown on the right) is a good example of a simple way to present the same category of object (balls) that are all a bit different — ping pong balls, spiky balls, plastic balls, metal balls, squishy balls, golf balls.
 This allows the child to compare different items, which is an important way for him or her to develop basic cognitive concepts that are the foundation for learning.
 Heavy/light, rough/smooth, big/little, soft/scratchy, wet/dry are all different types of attributes that a child can learn about through this type of activity.